Your San Diego Kidnapping Defense Lawyers

 The earlier you begin your defense against unfounded and false kidnapping charges, the more likely it is that your professional defense team will be able to refute the kidnapping charges with evidence that exonerates you.

-At MyCriminalDefense, experienced criminal defense attorneys assemble teams of experienced professional investigators and experts to obtain evidence that will persuade the prosecutor that there is a reasonable doubt about the accused person’s guilt.
+Our experienced criminal defense attorneys assemble teams of experienced professional investigators and experts to obtain evidence that will persuade the prosecutor that there is reasonable doubt about the accused person’s guilt.
 A prosecutor has a sworn duty not to file criminal charges if he or she believes that a reasonable doubt exists as to the accused person’s guilt of the charge.
 MyCriminalDefense teams work tirelessly around the clock to obtain evidence of reasonable doubt.
 That is why MyCriminalDefense Attorneys are so successful at convincing prosecutors to reject criminal charges against our clients.
-Please do not delay in contacting MyCriminalDefense Attorneys today.
+Please do not delay in contacting kidnapping defense attorneys today.
 Call us to arrange a free confidential consultation with an experienced veteran criminal defense attorney!